analyticsbyui/scholarshipCalculator/README.md

 1. Member tuition
 2. Non-Member tuition

-These values are hard-coded near the top of the calculator’s script, as shown below:
+These values are hard coded near the top of the calculator’s script, as shown below:

-javascript
-Copy
-Edit

 ```js
 let memberTuition = 2400; //Amount in USD